gungunfebrianza/BackToCodingPython/README.md

 ## Pip3

+Anisa R, a passionate developer in her early twenties, discovered the true magic of pip3 during her first hackathon weekend.
+She used to spend hours manually downloading and installing Python packages, often running into version conflicts and missing dependencies that made her laptop feel like a tangled mess of code.

+One day, while building a machine learning project under a tight deadline, she learned about pip3 - Python's package installer.
+Her eyes lit up as she typed `pip3 install pandas scikit-learn matplotlib` and watched all the packages she needed, along with their dependencies, install perfectly in seconds.
+What used to take her hours now took just moments, and when her teammate asked for her project requirements, she simply ran `pip3 freeze > requirements.txt` to share a list of all her project's packages.

+Thanks to pip3, Anisa R went from being stressed about package management to focusing on what she loved most - writing code that could change the world, one project at a time.

-For consistency with your Python 3 installation, you should use `pip3`.
+For consistency with our Python 3 installation, we should use `pip3`.
 Here's why:

 1. `pip3` is specifically tied to Python 3
 2. Just `pip` might point to Python 2's package manager on some systems (though this is less common now)

-To make sure you're using the correct pip, you can:
+To make sure we are using the correct pip, we can:

-1. Check which pip you're using:
+1. Check which pip we are using:

    ```bash
    which pip3